Milos is a true delight. Dramatic landscapes, wonderful beaches, quaint villages, great restaurants, easy to get around, and friendly locals.

 - Adamas: port town with shopping, beaches, museums, and some nightlife

-- Pollonia: nice beach town on west coast with several good restaurants
+- Pollonia: fun beach town on northeast coast with several good restaurants

 - Plaka: quaint hill town with great views over the island and sea, many restaurants, shopping, and museums

-- Tripiti: another quaint hill town with stunning views and a few restaurants.
+- Tripiti: hill town close to Plaka with stunning views, a few restaurants, plus ruins.

 Mandrakia is a small traditional fishing village with several apartment or villa rentals.
-There is one restaurant — Medusa — and it is fantastic!
-One of the best restaurants on the island.
+There is one restaurant — Medusa — and it is one of the best on the island.

 Mandrakia beach house